 Integrative, Interdependent, Functional Response to Chaos, Competencies

-Unless people stop having babies, humans will have to move through every development level on their way to complex enlightenment, implying our responsibility is to meet people where they are, on their own terms.
+Unless people stop having babies, humans will have to move through every development stage on their way to complex enlightenment, implying our responsibility is to meet people where they are, on their own terms.
 A major job of change efforts is developing effective techniques to keep the entire personal growth path healthy and fit for current life conditions.
 The appropriate response to our current environmental and economic predicament is then to help the each Form of Mind flourish as itself, not to force it, or the individuals embedded therein, to evolve into something else.

-We see the conflicts between the first four levels above played out locally and globally in our current culture wars.
+We see the conflicts between the first four stages above played out locally and globally in our current culture wars.
 Making substantive changes via conformity regulation has two inherent problems: 1) Consensus takes a long time 2) It produces overly complex, “rules-based” solutions.
 In a “stuck” society, agreement is more important than solutions.
 Unfortunately, with four (4) active Forms of Mind competing for control, there is no longer a social norm to pull development.
-People are becoming stuck at early levels that lack the ability to cope with a complex technological world.
+People are becoming stuck at early stages that lack the ability to cope with a complex technological world.
 The mental models most are capable of constructing don’t adequately map the growing complexity of our post-industrial world.

 Constructive engagement with a Form of Mind

-Clare Graves predicted stages of development become toxic before the adherents grow into the next level.
+Clare Graves predicted stages of development become toxic before the adherents grow into the next stage.
 It is too easy to criticize such toxicity, instead of offering more compelling alternatives.
-A practical criticism of Post-modern “enlightenment” traditions is their idea that we need to get everybody to a higher level before we can make progress.
+A practical criticism of Post-modern “enlightenment” traditions is their idea that we need to get everybody to a higher stage before we can make progress.
 Graves and Garvey-Berger suggest you can’t push this kind of evolution until individual people are ready.
-In addition, as things fall apart, people become frightened and have less capacity to change counter-productive behaviors.
+In addition, as things fall apart, people become frightened and have less capacity to change counterproductive behaviors.
 To diffuse conflict, use language and symbols that are attractive and meaningful to the stage of development you are addressing.